Out of pandemic crisis, what could a new New Deal look like?

 “The question people always ask is, what would it take to break through that extreme partisanship?”
 Goodwin said.
 “It takes a crisis.
 This is what happens during wars.”

-This is why a debate is starting among policy thinkers about the components needed for recovery and reform: so that leaders can feel empowered to take action.

-Emanuel sees two needed chapters — one to provide immediate aid and a second with more lasting change.

-“We need another bill to jump start the economy,” Emanuel said.
-He says it should be followed by investments in infrastructure to improve online connectivity so that learning, medicine and work can get through stay-at-home orders.
+Emanuel says the country needs investments in infrastructure to improve online connectivity so that learning, medicine and work can get through stay-at-home orders.

 The case for a major rebuilding may become clear if dire forecasts of a second-quarter decline in annual economic output ranging from 30% to 50% come true.